ajgates42/alexandergates/content/publication/effectivegraph/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: ""
+publication: "*Proceedings of the National Academy of Sciences (PNAS)* **118** (12)"
 publication_short: ""

 abstract: "The ability to map causal interactions underlying genetic control and cellular signaling has led to increasingly accurate models of the complex biochemical networks that regulate cellular function.
 These network models provide deep insights into the organization, dynamics, and function of biochemical systems, e.g. by revealing genetic control pathways involved in disease.
 However, the traditional representation of biochemical networks as binary interaction graphs fails to accurately represent an important dynamical feature of these multivariate systems: some pathways propagate control signals much more effectively than do others.
 Such heterogeneity of dynamical interactions reflects *canalization*---the system is robust to interventions in redundant pathways, but responsive to interventions in effective pathways.

 Here, we introduce the *effective graph*, a weighted graph that captures the nonlinear logical redundancy present in biochemical network regulation, signaling, and control.
 Using 78 experimentally-validated models derived from systems biology, we demonstrate that: (a) redundant pathways are prevalent in biological models of biochemical regulation, (b) the effective graph provides a statistical but precise characterization of multivariate dynamics in a causal graph form, and (c) the effective graph provides an accurate explanation of how perturbation and control signals, such as those induced by cancer drug therapies, propagate in biochemical pathways.
 Overall, our results indicate that the effective graph provides an enriched description of the structure and dynamics of networked multivariate causal interactions.
 We demonstrate that it improves explainability, prediction, and control of complex dynamical systems in general, and biochemical regulation in particular. "